Webbist-dev/tech-tests/cavu-tech-test/README.md

 # cavu-tech-test

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 2.7.13 in Vite.

+Had to use 2.7.13 for composition api, didnt want to add https://www.npmjs.com/package/@vue/composition-api

 ## Recommended IDE Setup